UltraEngine/Documentation/CPP/Terrain_SetMaterial.md

 # Terrain::SetMaterial

 This method sets the terrain material at any point on the heightmap.
-Up to four materials can be set per point.
+Up to four materials can influence each point.
 Terrains can use a maximum of 256 different materials each.

 ## Syntax